Alec Baldwin Insults Donald Trump Again, This Time With Russian ‘Make America Great Again’ Baseball Cap

 In another online rant, Trump criticized Arnold Schwartzenegger for the low ratings the show Celebrity Apprentice registered since the Total Recall actor took over, as reported by Time.

-‘Wow, the ratings are in and Arnold Schwarzenegger got ‘swamped’ (or destroyed),’ Mr Trump wrote in a tweet on Friday.
+“Wow, the ratings are in and Arnold Schwarzenegger got ‘swamped’ (or destroyed),” Mr Trump wrote in a tweet on Friday.

-‘By comparison to the ratings machine, DJT,’ he added.
+“By comparison to the ratings machine, DJT,” he added.

-“Wow, the ratings are in and Arnold Schwarzenegger got ‘swamped’ (or destroyed),” Mr Trump wrote on Friday.

 “There’s nothing more important than the people’s work, @realDonaldTrump,” Schwarzenegger tweeted in response.
 “I wish you the best of luck and I hope you’ll work for ALL of the American people as aggressively as you worked for your ratings.”